zogzog/cubicweb/doc/book/en/devweb/views/views.rst

 Other basic view classes
 ````````````````````````
-Here are some of the subclasses of `View` defined in `cubicweb.view`
+Here are some of the subclasses of :ref:`View` defined in :ref:`cubicweb.view`
 that are more concrete as they relate to data rendering within the application:

-* `EntityView`, view applying to lines or cell containing an entity (e.g. an eid)
-* `StartupView`, start view that does not require a result set to apply to
-* `AnyRsetView`, view applicable to any result set
+.. autoclass:: cubicweb.view.EntityView
+.. autoclass:: cubicweb.view.StartupView
+.. autoclass:: cubicweb.view.EntityStartupView
+.. autoclass:: cubicweb.view.AnyRsetView

 Examples of views class
 ```````````````````````